 13. What do you call your writing "style"?
 Uh, I don't call it anything, really.
 Wordy, perhaps, sometimes to the point of being verbose, but I've been trying to get better about that lately.
 I focus a lot on description, especially of emotions, and have a rather extensive vocabulary, which I am not afraid to use.
 If I'm being honest, I could stand to be a little more circumspect in that department.

 15. Name one thing you'd love to write but haven't yet.
 It's a safe bet that if I said everything that came under this category, it'd be a list as long as that of my published stories.
-Lately, I've been developing a Final Fantasy XV AU centered around Lunardyn, but I won't be able to finish or post it till next year, since I want to play the Season 2 DLC first.
+Lately, I've been working on a dark and ridiculously expansive pseudo-medieval Pokémon AU.

 16. Do you have trouble taking criticism?
 Or worse yet, do you have a really bloated ego?
-I wouldn't say my ego is bloated, but because I've refined my style through continual practice and my own editing eye rather than conscious adjustment based on others' feedback, I'm not really used to criticism.
-Thus, I can't deny that I tend to get a little defensive when people offer it, even constructively, and I've noticed that I have a bad habit of making justifications.
+I wouldn't say my ego is bloated, but because I've refined my style through continual practice—and relying on my own editing eye, rather than consciously making adjustments based on others' feedback—I'm not really used to criticism.
+So I can't deny that I tend to get a little defensive when people offer it, even constructively, and I've noticed that I have a bad habit of making justifications or over-explaining my intentions.
 But I'm trying to learn to take comments in a spirit of friendly advice, so please bear with me.

 19. Lastly, how would you sum up your fanfiction experiences and yourself as a writer?
-Overall, my experience as a fanfiction writer has been overwhelmingly positive, though much of that may be because I write for smaller communities and they seem to be a little more tightly knit.
+Overall, my experience as a fanfiction writer has been overwhelmingly positive, though much of that may be because I usually write for smaller communities (or specific niches within larger ones) and they seem to be a little more tightly knit.
 Even though I write mostly for myself, I post for everyone else, so it's really nice whenever anyone so much as glances my way.
 If you're reading this, thank you!!

 They just couldn't make it an even twenty questions, could they?
 Ugh…